-The options for fish breading are almost endless and it seems everyone has their favorite commercially produced or home-made breading mix.
-Seasoned cracker crumbs, bread crumbs, wheat flour and corn flour are among the most common fish coatings.
-Bread, cracker and wheat flour yield a softer breading and corn flour yields a crunchy batter when fried.
+The options for fish breading are almost endless and it seems everyone has their favourite commercially produced or homemade breading mix.
+Seasoned cracker crumbs, bread crumbs, wheat flour and cornflour are among the most common fish coatings.
+Bread, cracker and wheat flour yield a softer breading and cornflour yields a crunchy batter when fried.

 DOUBLE DRY BREADING

-Some would argue that it's the breading that gives most fish flavor.
-It's true that popular species like walleye are so mild in flavor, that a little extra attention to how a breading is seasoned makes sense.
+Some would argue that it's the breading that gives most fish flavour.
+It's true that popular species like walleye are so mild in flavour, that a little extra attention to how a breading is seasoned makes sense.
 Some even go so far as to bread the pieces of fish not once, but twice.

-Double breading gives the pieces of fried fish a little extra flavor.
-To double bread, simply roll moist pieces of fish in a favorite dry breading and set the pieces on a cookie sheet.
+Double breading gives the pieces of fried fish a little extra flavour.
+To double bread, simply roll moist pieces of fish in a favourite dry breading and set the pieces on a cookie sheet.
 Set the breaded fish aside for a few minutes until the breading starts to get sticky then roll the pieces of fish a second time in the dry breading mix.

 BEER BATTER BREADING

-A "beer batter" breading also gives fried fish a more pronounced coating and flavor.
+A "beer batter" breading also gives fried fish a more pronounced coating and flavour.
 One of the most popular options is to take a commercially produced dry coating mix like "Drakes" and mix it with a little beer to create a batter about the same consistency as pancake batter.
-A standard package of Drakes breading mixes up perfectly with one 12 ounce can of beer.
+A standard package of Drake's breading mixes up perfectly with one 12 ounces can of beer.
 How perfect is that?